 The ILO indicates that most situations of modern slavery and human trafficking are included in their definition of forced labor.
-As a company committed to human rights good practice, we have prioritized action on this serious topic.
-We believe that forced labor in any of its forms has no place in our operations or supply chains and that business, government and civil society must work together to make progress on this complex issue.
-This disclosure details our efforts to address forced labor, including modern slavery and human trafficking, which are core components of our global human rights strategy and programs.
+As a company committed to advancing respect for human rights, we have prioritized action on this serious topic.
+This disclosure is our second Modern Slavery statement.
+It contains relevant foundational context from our first Statement, as well as updates on our efforts to address forced labor, including modern slavery and human trafficking, which are core components of our global human rights strategy and programs.